benbalter/benbalter.github.com/_posts/2020-08-25-how-i-manage-github-notifications.md

 </details><br />

 And that's how I manage GitHub notifications.
-It's far from perfect (and looks a bit over engineered now that I've written it down), but it works for me and has for 7+ years now.
+It's far from perfect (and looks a bit overengineered now that I've written it down), but it works for me and has for 7+ years now.
 I hope that sharing my notification workflow can help you find one that works best for you.
 Have a tip or trick for how you manage GitHub notifications?
 Let me know in the comments below.

-{% include_cached github-culture.html %}
+{% include\_cached github-culture.html %}